 Students learn in a safe, caring and supportive environment which is responsive to their particular abilities and learning style.
 They enjoy learning through active engagement in the Arts.
 Their involvement in exhibitions and performances enhances their creativity, innovation, imagination, problem solving, collaboration and open expression of ideas in all areas.

-- More than 40% of students place in the top 20% of student scores both nationally and state-wide for testing in mathematics, English, science and society and environment.
+More than 50% of students place in the top 20% of student scores both nationally and state-wide for testing in mathematics, English, science and humanities and social sciences.

-- Many graduates have completed tertiary studies in medicine, law, engineering and science, as well as the Arts and go on to study at top international universities such as Cambridge University in the United Kingdom and prestigious universities across Australia.
+Graduates have completed tertiary studies in medicine, law, engineering and science, as well as the Arts and go on to study at top international universities such as Cambridge and Oxford in the United Kingdom and prestigious universities across Australia.

 Our students are taught by highly qualified teachers who have been chosen specifically for their specialist knowledge and expertise, and dedication to teaching gifted young people.